RemyVim/ink-if-story-template/docs/devlog/why-no-back-button.md

 ---

 If you're building your own Ink template and you *do* want a back button, I'm not going to stop you.
 The state snapshot approach is probably your best bet—save before each choice, keep a stack, pop on undo.
-Just know what you're trading away.
+Just be aware of the tradeoffs.

 And if you're a player who really wants undo in stories built with this template: save often.
 That's your back button.
 You just have to mean it.